Rajan writes to share his knowledge of health, yoga, pranayama, alternative therapies, natural remedies, food recipes, and more.

 - 1.5 tsp salt

-- Add oil in a kadahi/wok and heat it on medium heat.
+- Add oil to a kadhai/wok and heat it on medium heat.

 - Add the cumin seeds, black cardamom, cloves, and cinnamon stick and saute for 1/2 a minute.

-- Add the sliced onion and saute till it turns light brown, about 2-3 minutes.
-If you are using fresh peas add them too, at this time as these take longer to cook than frozen peas.
+- Add the sliced onion and saute it till it turns light brown, about 2-3 minutes.
+If you are using fresh peas, add them too, at this time, as these take longer to cook than frozen peas.

-- Add the dry fenugreek leaves and frozen peas. stir cook the peas for a minute.
+- Add the dry fenugreek leaves and frozen peas. stir and cook the peas for a minute.

-- When the water comes to a boil, cover with a lid and reduce heat to low.
-Cook till the added water dries up and the rice is done.
+- When the water comes to a boil, cover it with a lid and reduce the heat to low.
+Cook till the added water dries up, and the rice is done.
 Check a few times in between.
-Our rice cooked in 15 minutes
+Our rice cooked for 15 minutes

-- Once the rice is cooked, put off the heat, cover with a lid, and let it sit for 5 minutes then remove to a serving dish.
+- Once the rice is cooked, put off the heat, cover it with a lid, and let it sit for 5 minutes, then remove to a serving dish.